TRaSH-/TRaSH-/README.md

 # Welcome to My Profile

 I'm the founder of **[TRaSH-Guides](https://trash-guides.info/)**, a comprehensive collection of guides for Sonarr, Radarr, and related media management applications.
-My mission is to help users optimize their media server setups with proven configurations and best practices.
+My mission is to help users optimize their media server setups using proven configurations and best practices

-Beyond the main guides, I actively contribute to related projects and explore anything that sparks my interest in the media automation ecosystem.
+In addition to the main guides, I actively contribute to related projects and explore any topics that spark my interest within the media automation ecosystem.

 ## About TRaSH-Guides